Haydenwgnr/The-investigator/investigator-instructions.md

 What are current encryption standards for vpn in an enterprise network What are the pitfalls for ai integration on a network?
 Can triage suspicious emails — check headers (SPF/DKIM/DMARC, Reply-To), flag urgency/secrecy/authority, recommend out-of-band verification.
+Can audit server logs for failed-login and brute-force patterns (see audit.py).